AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 include: [_pages]
 ```

-This tells Jekyll to include anything under `_pages/` in its build pipeline.
+This command defines an array of directories that Jekyll should process when it goes to build your site.
+In this case, we've defined an array of just one directory: `_pages/`.

-> **Note**: The opposite of `include` is, as expected, `exclude`.
+> The opposite of `include` is, as expected, `exclude`.
 Check out the commented block at the very bottom of your `_config.yml`, and you'll see that some files, like `Gemfile` and others, are excluded from processing by default.
 You can exclude other files by explicitly defining an `exclude` list.

 Now let's restart the server:

-{% include posts/picture.html img="webrick2" ext="JPG" alt="The WEBrick server for our Jekyll site." %}
+{% include posts/picture.html img="webrick2" ext="PNG" alt="The WEBrick server for our Jekyll site." %}

 Okay, it looks like that added `_pages/` to our build directory, and we can now see an `about/` directory that presumably stores our about page.
 But it's still not serving our index properly when we visit `localhost:4000`.